 In addition, save money on your energy bills from free weatherization services or several different discount programs in Washington state.
 There are also free windows provided, air conditioner, insulation or roof repairs, as well as home energy audits in WA to help people save money.
 Or look here for a free window replacement service.

-Most of the Washington PUDs have some type of assistance programs, and individuals can also contact non-profit organizations, charities, and government programs.
-While most of the aid provided is targeted at the low income, tens of thousands of individuals and families receive some type of assistance every year.
+Most of the Washington PUDs have some type of assistance programs or offer utility bill relief or forgiveness.
+Customers can also contact non-profit organizations, charities, and government programs for hardship grants.
+While most of the financial help provided is targeted at the low income, elderly or disabled, tens of thousands of households receive some type of assistance every year.

-The following two programs are offered across Washington to all qualified families.
+The following government funded programs are offered across Washington to all qualified families, regardless of utility provider.
 Many other resources and services are also listed.